-One of the most common calls we receive at Meyer Van Severen, S.C. involves a loved one being placed on a probation hold.
+One of the most common calls we receive at Van Severen Law Office involves a loved one being placed on a probation hold.
 This post will explore how you can be placed on a probation hold, how long you can be detained on a probation hold, and possible outcomes of your probation hold.

 Detained on a Probation Hold